microsoft/vscode-docs/docs/azure/mongodb.md

 ![mongodb scrapbook](images/mongodb/scrapbook.png)

-## MongoDB on Azure (TBD)
+## MongoDB on Azure

-You can easily host your MongoDB databases in the cloud on Azure with [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/).
+You can easily host your MongoDB databases in the cloud on Azure with [Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction).

 ### Azure sign in